 GBRS environmental review (August 2000)Show more

-In accordance with the Environmental Protection Authority's Instructions, this environmental review focuses on those areas where the zonings proposed under the GBRS differ significantly (in environmental terms) from the existing zonings under the local government town planning schemes.
+An environmental assessment of the Greater Bunbury Region Scheme (GBRS) in accordance with the Environmental Protection Authority's Instructions was undertaken.
+This environmental review focuses on those areas where the zonings proposed under the GBRS differ significantly (in environmental terms) from the existing zonings under the local government town planning schemes.

 GBRS amendmentsShow more